 Sustained ocean observations are crucial to track and understand the complex and vast oceanic environment, providing data, products and services to underpin a knowledge-driven society.
 The ocean observing capacity across Europe is fragmented and complex, however, there is a growing recognition of the need to build a comprehensive, end-to-end European Ocean Observing System (EOOS) to coordinate, align and integrate Europe’s ocean observing capacity in the long term.
-EOOS is a coordinating framework which will enable strategic planning of European ocean observing, break down institutional barriers, and make ocean observing more efficient and effective at different geographical scales, and for different users.
+Currently, EOOS is a coordinating framework which will enable strategic planning of European ocean observing, break down institutional barriers, and make ocean observing more efficient and effective at different geographical scales, and for different users.
 Today, EOOS is a unique, trusted forum for communities and stakeholders to come together without compromising their own governance systems or agendas.
 As part of the EOOS framework, open discussions can take place about the future, to promote the need for sustained ocean observing and to engage users and funders.
 EOOS have already enabled some countries to begin the process of forming committees to better coordinate their national ocean observing activities.

 The concept of a truly end-end European Ocean Observation system was first formally endorsed at the EurOCEAN 2010 conference where the resulting Ostend Declaration called for policy makers to "Support the development of a truly integrated and sustainably funded European Ocean Observing System to establish Europe's global leading role."
 And in June 2013, EMB published Navigating the Future IV, with chapter 11 dedicated to 'EOOS'.
 This set out four pillars for an end-to-end EOOS, namely stakeholders, infrastructure, data services and outputs (products and services).
 At EurOCEAN 2014, EMB Chair Jan Mees and EuroGOOS Chair Erik Buch made a joint statement to promote the development of EOOS.
 Since then these organizations have worked together to develop EOOS governance and stakeholder engagement.
 From 2015 onwards, EMB has been actively contributing to the EOOS Framework (see below).

 EOOS time-line and EMB contribution